Sir-Fancy/PyGIGO/README.md

 ## Intro
 This project was designed to fit a necessity for easy CSV processing without having to whip up the same code every time.
-At its core, it's a wrapper for Python's `csv` library.
+At its core, it's just a wrapper for Python's `csv` library's DictReader/DictWriter.
 Only tested on Python 3.

 ## Usage
 Simply override the process_line function.
 That's it.
 That function is run for each line in your input file, so when you